0GiS0/get-active-committers-for-ghazdo/README.md

 # Get Azure DevOps Active Committers

-This script will get the active committers from an Azure DevOps organization.
+This script gets the active committers from an Azure DevOps organization.

 This is how it works: